-H36W-1 during antenna range test at Ottobrunn test facilities in September 2016.
+H36W-1 during antenna range test at Ottobrunn test facilities in September 2016 national telecommunication satellite mission.

-"With support by DLR, ESA and our industrial partners, OHB has produced a powerful, state-of-the-art telecommunication satellite."
-Dr Ingo Gerhard, Director Telecommunication Satellites
+"With support by DLR, ESA and our industrial partners, OHB has produced a powerful, state-of-the-art telecommunication satellite.
+Dr Ingo Gerhard, Director Telecommunication Satellites, OHB System AG

 "H36W-1 is a major milestone in the history of OHB.
 The last telecom satellite "Made in Germany" was realized a good 20 years ago.
 With SmallGEO, German industry is reentering the telecom satellite market."
-Marco Fuchs, CEO of OHB System AG
+Marco Fuchs, CEO of OHB System AG high thrust bi-propellant propulsion for transfer to GEO combined with a highly efficient electrical propulsion system used for north-south station keeping.